priyanka5123/javascript/notes.md

 The DOM is the bridge between your code and what’s shown in the browser.

 Without the DOM, JavaScript wouldn’t be able to “see” or change anything on your page.

+An API (Application Programming Interface) is a data source that your JavaScript application can communicate with.
+You’ll use APIs to:

+Show real-time data in your apps (like weather, stock prices, or blog posts) Allow users to send information (like forms or feedback) Connect with other services (like Google Maps or Spotify)

+An object is a flexible data structure in JavaScript.
+Unlike arrays, which are ordered and use numbered positions, objects use key-value pairs, which you define yourself.
+There are two ways to get values out of an object:

+1. Dot Notation
+console.log(car.model); // Camry
+This is the most common way if you already know the property name.

+2. Bracket Notation
+console.log(car["model"]); // Camry
+Use this when the key is stored in a variable or contains special characters.